Siguza/IOHIDeous/docs/index.md

     }
     ```

 Ok, so how can we reach this code path? `setCursorPosition` is called in two places: `unregisterScreenGated` and `setDisplayBoundsGated`.
+And now this requires some background:
-IOHIDSystem has a notion of virtual screens on which the cursor can be - there are methods to create and destroy such screens, and to set their bounds, all of which are exported as external methods of `IOHIDUserClient`, meaning they are readily accessible to us.
+IOHIDSystem has a notion of virtual screens on which the cursor can be - there are methods to create and destroy such screens, and to set their bounds.
+All those functions are exported as external methods of `IOHIDUserClient`, meaning they are readily accessible to us.
 So in order to read 4 bytes from a memory structure, we have to:

 1. Register a virtual screen.
 2. Allocate an `IOSurface`.